dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

  | | Bit 6.
 1 if a Query is present but malformed.
  | | Bit 7.
 1 if a Response is present but malformed.
 ||
-Query OPCODE | Q | Query OPCODE.
+query-opcode | Q | Query OPCODE.
+Optional.
 ||
-Q/R DNS flags | A | Bit flags with values from the Query and Response DNS flags.
+qr-dns-flags | A | Bit flags with values from the Query and Response DNS flags.
 Bit 0 is the least significant bit.
 Flag values are 0 if the Query or Response is not present.
  | | Bit 0.
 Query Checking Disabled (CD).
  | | Bit 1.
 Query Authenticated Data (AD).
  | | Bit 2.
 Query reserved (Z).